We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Mind 42 is an easy to use mind mapping (or concept mapping) tool.
 You create the format and easily add links, notes, to do lists, images, or even a Wikipedia article.
 Import the result into documents or perhaps a Skype conversation.
 Bring mind maps/concept maps to a new level!

-tag(s): concept mapping (22), mind map (24)
+tag(s): concept mapping (16), mind map (23)

 In the ClassroomThis free organizational tool can be used in classrooms at every level.
 Teachers can use this tool to help organize learning units and share the orgnanization on screen so students see how pieces fit together.
 Share the unit map with other teachers, students, or parents, to highlight goals, objectives, learning tasks, assessments, and resources.
 Share before your unit and expectations become very clear.
 Use as a yearly overview for parents showing units with resources at the beginning of the year at Open House.
 Let parents see the multiple ways their child will be assessed through the year.
 Students can use this tool for direction in problem based learning situations.
 Use this tool in science for collecting data, experiments, or science fair outlines.
 Use the tool in writing class to make writing guides for narrative or expository writing.
 In reading, use for predictions, sequencing of stories, inferences, or organizing genres of books each student has read.
 Have students map multiple ways to solve a single problem in math class.
 Have students keep daily requirements or schedules with readily available resources as links.
 Let students enjoy taking notes from content based classes.
 Have a student scribe create the notes each day and share with the class.
 Have student groups map the current unit before the test as a review activity.